davidhalvorsen/ALT_Introns_Exons_and_Promoters/README.md

+This is an exploration of the Alternative Lengthening of Telomeres literature in H. sapiens, C. elegans, and K. lactis.

 # Telomeres Shorten with Age
 Human telomeres are estimated to be 5,000 - 15,000 base pairs at birth (Sanders 2013).
 The end replication problem shortens telomeres by approximately 50 bp with each round of cell division (Proctor 2002).